 Policy 8D.
+Self Build and Custom Housing

+SA objectives that are not relevant to

+this policy

-Self Build and Custom Housing SA objectives that are not relevant to this policy SA objective Imp act of policy 3.
-To ensure that the housing needs of all residents and communities are met + The policy enables self-build and custom housing, so catering to the needs of a specific (albeit 13.To maintain & enhance community & settlement identities + limited) group of people, some of whom may wish to build their housing communally.
+SA objective Imp pact of policy

+3. To ensure that the housing needs of all residents and communities are met + The policy enables self-build and custom housing, so catering to the needs of a specific (albeit

+13.To maintain & enhance community & settlement identities + limited) group of people, some of whom may wish to build their housing communally.
 This policy is more supportive of this than the current plan is.

 Possible mitigation

 Policy 8E.
-Housing for Older People and Others with Special Housing Requirements SA objectives that are not relevant to this policy SA objective Impact of policy To improve health and well-being within the District and reduce inequalities in health.
-To ensure that the housing needs of all residents and communities are met The policy aims to provide appropriate housing for older people.
-However at the moment it only requires housing providers to "provide evidence that they have fully considered the provision of [higher access] housing".
+Housing for Older People and Others with Special Housing Requirements SA objectives that are not relevant to this policy SA objective Impact of policy To improve health and well-being ?
+The policy aims to provide appropriate housing for within the District and reduce older people.
+However at the moment it only inequalities in health. requires housing providers to "provide evidence

+Policy 8E.
+Housing for Older People and Others with Special Housing Requirements SA objectives that are not relevant to this policy SA objective Imp pact of policy 3.
+To ensure that the housing needs of all residents and communities are met ? that they have fully considered the provision of [higher access] housing".
 It does not clearly require them to provide such housing.
 As such, it is not clear whether such housing will actually be provided.

-Policy 8E.
-Housing for Older People and Others with Special Housing Requirements SA objectives that are not relevant to this policy SA objective Imp act of policy 13.To maintain & enhance community & settlement identities ?
+13.To maintain & enhance community & settlement identities ?
 It is unclear how and where the residential institutional units will be allocated, and how higher accessibility housing will be provided.
 As such, it is not clear what impact this policy will have on community/settlement identities.
 Possible mitigation